• About

 Monogram Roaster Coffee Shop: Don’t be fooled, this cafe has absolutely amazing espresso, but also lovely glasses of wine.
 We started off our afternoon here, after a full beach day, sitting outside and enjoy the beautiful cobble stone streets.

 Melodica cafe-bar: You’ll know you are at the right spot when you see an adorable little dog (with a huge personality) posted up on one of the chairs out front.
-This local spot has some of the best beer I’ve had since moving to Europe and my Portland beer loving heart was over the moon.
+This local spot has some of the best beer I’ve had since moving to Europe and my Portland beer loving heart was over the moon!
 Musicians might even come by to serenade you and make you fall in love with Chania even more.

 What To See

 Old Venetian Harbor: Take a stroll along the picturesque harbor lined with colorful buildings, charming cafes, and traditional tavernas (aka restaurants).
 You can also explore the historic lighthouse for panoramic views of the city.
+The Harbor of Chania is filled with shops and restaurants, and loads of cats at night!

 Chania Old Town: This was one of my favorite towns to wander through and I was instantly filled with a surge of energy and happiness.
 The alley are adorned with Venetian and Ottoman architecture, and you won’t be able to resist taking selfies in front of the bougainvillea flowers.